 - Oil - helps the cake stay moist.
 Another secret ingredient 😉

-- Milk - 3 types–canned coconut milk, evaporated milk, and condensed milk.
+- Milk - 3 types–canned coconut milk, fresh milk (or evaporated milk), and condensed milk.
 Sounds familiar?
 Yes, these are the key ingredients to making ube halaya and the secret ingredients of these cupcakes.